 You may even tell them you forgive for leaving as well if the situation seems right to let them know you love them.

-Now I want you to imagine, feel, or visualize that the silver threads are connecting from you to them.
+Now I want you to imagine, feel, or visualize that there are silver threads connecting from you to them.

 Here is where you’re going to let them go permanently.
 Use your imagination to cut the threads from yourself and the person you are letting go.
 After you have cut the threads, you can imagine the threads vanishing completely.